There are four common questions around Brisbane on shade sails performance.

 4. Will the sun shade protect my car from large hail and storms?

-The short answer is YES to all four.
-However, today’s blog will focus on Bullet point # 4
+The short answer is Yes to all four, however, today’s blog will focus on Bullet point number 4.

 Will the shade sail protect my car / vehicles from large hail and storms?

-Talking with residents from Algester, Salisbury, Parkinson, Browns Plains, Calamvale Sunnybank, Sunnybank Hills, Runcorn, Heathwood, Stretton, Regents Park and Greenbank they have a belief that they are in a zone where they will get the brunt of the storms, and appear to be more prepared than other areas.
+Residents in Algester, Salisbury, Parkinson, Browns Plains, Calamvale, Sunnybank, Sunnybank Hills, Runcorn, Heathwood, Stretton, Regents Park and Greenbank often believe they are in the path of severe storms.
+As a result, many are more prepared than people in other areas.

 Storm Preparation:

-If you have had a look at the storm video on Superior Shade Sails website, you will notice hail the size of tennis balls hitting the shade sail and once they hit the shade sail they roll off.
-Hence the set up or design of your sun shade sail is critical to how your shade sail performs in storm conditions.
+If you have had a look at the storm video on Superior Shade Sails on the home page of our website, you will notice hail the size of tennis balls hitting the shade sail and once they hit the shade sail they roll off.
+The set up or design of your sun shade sail is critical as to how your shade sail performs in storm conditions.
 It is important for material such as hail or leaves to be able to escape without human intervention.

 Last year I quoted a customer in Parkinson around August for carport shade sails.
-I didn’t hear from him for 2-3 months, he called me up the following day after a big storm where his two cars each 20K+ were written off.
+I had not hear from him for 2-3 months until he called me up the following day after a big storm where his two cars each 20K+ were written off.
 He asked ‘how quickly can you erect my Carport Shade Sail’?
 Needless to say the horse had bolted, and he had to wait months and months for the cars to be fixed.

 Superior Shade Sail Turnbuckles have hooks at either end, and appear upside down.
-Hence if you see a job with hook hook turnbuckles upside down there is a good chance it was designed and built by Superior Shade Sails.
+If you see a job with hook-hook turnbuckles upside down there is a good chance it was designed and built by Superior Shade Sails.

-Hence Safety is built-in to Superior Shade Sails Designs and its attachments, which is just another reason to choose Superior Shade Sails when you are looking for your 1st or 21st shade sail.
+Hence Safety is built-in to Superior Shade Sails Designs and its attachments, which is just another reason to choose Superior Shade Sails when you are looking for your first or second shade sail.